 Biography

-Brittany Lutz is a Policy Program Manager at the Nuclear Innovation Alliance, where she manages a portfolio of research projects, stakeholder engagement and advocacy, with an emphasis on regulatory modernization at the Nuclear Regulatory Commission.
-Her background includes both technical research and policy work in nuclear technology and radiological sciences.
+Brittany Lutz is a Program Manager at the Nuclear Innovation Alliance, where she leads research projects, stakeholder engagement, and advocacy focused on regulatory modernization at the Nuclear Regulatory Commission.

 Abstract